phu0ngng/nccl/doc/source/api/device.rst

 Creates a new device communicator (see :c:type:`ncclDevComm`) corresponding to the supplied host-side communicator *comm*.
 The result is returned in the *outDevComm* buffer (which needs to be supplied by the caller).
 The caller needs to also provide a filled-in list of requirements via the *reqs* argument (see :c:type:`ncclDevCommRequirements`); the function will allocate any necessary resources to meet them.
-The function can fail and return an error code if the communicator does not support symmetric memory or if the list of requirements cannot be met (e.g., if the multimem capability is requested on a system lacking the necessary hardware support).
+It is recommended to call :c:func:`ncclCommQueryProperties` before calling the function; the function will fail if the specified requirements are not supported.
 Since this is a collective call, every rank in the communicator needs to participate.
 If called within a group, *outDevComm* may not be filled in until ``ncclGroupEnd()`` has completed.

 Note that this is a *host-side* function.